KaziRifatAlMuin/Automated-Elevator/README.md

 - **Automatic presence detection** using two ultrasonic sensors (one per floor approach).
 - **Door control** using an MG995 servo motor to open/close the door.
-- **Object detection at the door** via an IR sensor; door will not close if an obstacle is present.
+- **Object detection at the door** via an IR sensor; the door will not close if an obstacle is present.
-- **Overcurrent protection** using an ACS712 current sensor (configured for up to 30 A), which stops the motor and signals alarm if current exceeds the safety limit.
+- **Overcurrent protection** using an ACS712 current sensor (configured for up to 30 A), which stops the motor and signals an alarm if the current exceeds the safety limit.
 - **Visual and audible alerts**: Red/Green LEDs and two buzzers for notifications and warnings.
 - **Smooth motor control** with analog PWM speed control for gentle acceleration/deceleration.
 - **Local Web API** to query status and request moving between floors.